dondi/bazaar/online-tips.md

 ## Take Care of Yourself First
 By all means, make sure you are in a good situation first in terms of health, housing, food, etc. before worrying about any of this.
 Just send me a note on how things are with you and we’ll work something out.

+## A Word from Your University
+This document is written specifically for students in the computer science courses that I teach.
+For a university-level perspective on learning online, please consult LMU’s [Keep Learning Wherever You Are](https://its.lmu.edu/whatwedo/computingsoftware/keeplearning/) page.

 ## Learning Online is Useful Outside of a Pandemic
-One quick point of perspective: learning how to learn in this manner will serve you well way beyond the immediate moment.
+Some perspective: learning how to learn in this manner will serve you well way beyond the immediate moment.
 When you fully launch into a career in computing, you’ll find that learning in this way will be quite useful, as new technologies emerge and the only resources about these technologies will be available solely online at first.
 Thus, if you get the hang of it now, you are picking up a skill that you will find handy for a _long_ time to come.

 ## Things That Don’t Change
 Many aspects of the way that I already teach computer science courses will not change.
 So if you’re used to them, then great.
 If you aren’t, then this is a good time to check them out: